 the U.S. Senate and the U.S. Congress.
 Members include small businessmen,

-doctors, lawyers, school teachers, CPAs, elected local, state, and federal officials, and
+doctors, lawyers, school teachers, CPUs, elected local, state, and federal officials, and

 government employees, all of whom have a deep affection for America its heritage

 Some of the preceding information is from the National Society Sons of the American

 Revolution web site.
 For additional information on the Sons of the American

 Revolution visit the National Society's web at www.sar.org .
 Also for youth membership